idaholab/moose/modules/doc/content/getting_started/installation/hpc_install_moose.md

 !alert note
 It is entirely possible your cluster may have too old of libraries.
-If this ends up being the case after following the below instructions, please follow our regular [Linux](installation/conda.md) instructions instead.
+If this ends up being the case after failing the below instructions, please follow our regular [Linux](installation/conda.md) instructions instead for an easier, but lower performance, installation.

 ## Pre-Reqs